 For the filling:

-- Put the eggs, brown sugar erythritol, maple syrup, butter, and vanilla in a mixing bowl and whisk until all ingredients are well combined.
+- Put the eggs, brown sugar erythritol, maple syrup, butter, vanilla, and sea salt in a mixing bowl and whisk until all ingredients are well combined.

 - Add the pecan pieces and mix in.
 Pour the mixture into the pie crust and arrange the pecan halves on top in a decorative pattern.